 This project promotes social cohesion and peace in communities, creates climate changemakers at a time when hate is spreading across the world and empowers women through creative expression while improving mental health.
 The project consists of art installations and workshops.

-The Migration Blanket© is another art installation created by Salma Zulfiqar with refugee and migrant women in Birmingham .
+The Migration Blanket© is an art installation created by Salma Zulfiqar with refugee and migrant women in Birmingham .
 It shows their struggles and hopes and dreams and helped them realise their ambitions in life as well as educate the public on issues affecting refugee and asylum seekers in the UK.
 This exhibition explores the struggles, hopes and dreams of refugee and migrant women through art.

-The Migration Blanket has been exhibited in Birmingham and Manchester and the Venice Biennale 58th International Art Exhibition "May You Live In Interesting Times" 11 May to 24 November 2019
+The Migration Blanket has been exhibited in Birmingham and Manchester and exhibited during the Venice Biennale 58th International Art Exhibition 2019

 As part of the project, debates are being held in communities to create better understanding of cultures and tackle racism.